konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

   a cluster that only carries the Tekton APIs and the DeploymentTarget APIs.
 The purpose of integration-service is to trigger *integration tests on collections of container images*.
-You can instruct it to do this on a case by case basis by creating TestSubject resources, or you can configure a [ToBeDetermined] resource to instruct it to create its own [TestSubjects].
+You can instruct it to do this on a case by case basis by creating TestSubject resources, or you can configure a [TestSubjectConstructor] to instruct it to create its own [TestSubjects].
 - [integration-service] today has only one CustomResource of its own: [IntegrationTestScenario].
-  After this change, it will have three: [IntegrationTestScenario], [TestSubject], and [ToBeDetermined].
+  After this change, it will have three: [IntegrationTestScenario], [TestSubject], and [TestSubjectConstructor] resource.
 - We lose some ability to validate references between resources owned by different AppStudio controllers.
 Previously, if an IntegrationTestScenario was created referencing an Application which did not exist, we could reject that IntegrationTestScenario early, notifying the user of